BSW1985/ryta_app/README.md

 2. Install Flutter https://flutter.dev/docs/get-started/install
 3. Finally you need an IDE.
 We recommend Android Studio and VS Code here.
 But any other IDE would fit as well.

-If you have issues setting up your enviroment, you can check https://flutter.dev/docs for additional information.
+If you have issues setting up your environment, you can check https://flutter.dev/docs for additional information.

 ## Run Ryta